viktors-telle/personal-blog/content/blog/how-to-improve-your-code-readability/index.md

 Do

-## 4. Do not use prefixes for the class fields
+## 5. Do not use prefixes for the class fields

 Prefixes do not add any value.
 They introduce unnecessary verbosity and therefore should be avoided.

-Don't

-Do

-## 5. Create a separate class if the parameter count is more than three

-Again, the quote by Uncle Bob:

-> The ideal number of arguments for a function is zero (niladic).
-Next comes one (monadic), followed closely by two (dyadic).
-Three arguments (triadic) should be avoided where possible.
-More than three (polyadic) requires very special justification — and then shouldn’t be used anyway.

-In my opinion, the three parameters are still fine.

 Don't